Avg: 3.3 from 42 votes

 |FA:||Tom Slater, Brandon Thau 7/2010|

 All pitches are 60 meters, so don't tie in with a long tail, and don't plan on using any of your rope at the belay.
 This a good place for both you and your second to use a sling or a PAS to anchor in.
 All pitches end in a pair of solid bolts with chains.
-There is very little pro except for the bolts on a couple of pitches, but all difficulties are well protected and there are adequate bolts even at the easy parts to prevent catastrophe, so I don't think that a PG rating is deserved.
+There is very little pro except for the bolts on a couple of pitches, but all difficulties are well protected and there are adequate bolts even at the easy parts to prevent catastrophe, But some 30’ run outs over easy terrain exist.
 Both places where roofs must be surmounted can be protected with a #1 Camalot, and other than slings, this is really all the pro you need.
 The route pretty much goes straight up, so it'd be a pretty noteworthy day if you managed to get lost.
 It would also be a noteworthy day if you managed to *not* get lost on the approach and descent, so be alert.

 P1 - 2 bolts to the anchor.
 Follow the bolts.
 Very easy slab climbing with fantastic friction.
 A prominent roof protects well and is easiest to pass just right of the spot where it tapers down.
 Belay under a little left-facing roof